pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 desc | description
 properties | properties

-The `ServiceType` code must use a value from it's appropriate category.
-The table below shows the categories and their code ranges.
+The `ServiceType` code must use a value from its appropriate category.
+Below table shows the categories and the ranges.

 category | range
 --- | ---